Skip to Content

 When the cooking time is done, if they are still not quite as crispy as you want, turn off the oven and leave the fries in it for a bit longer to crisp up more without burning.

-You will notice that my sweet potato seasoning has no salt in it.
+You will notice that my sweet potato seasoning mix has no salt in it.
 This is because salt draws moisture out of the fries and creates steam in the oven, resulting in soggy fries.
 I just add sea salt and garlic salt after they are cooked!

 Finishing up

 Season with the garlic salt and pink sea salt and enjoy!
-I love to put them in a home made paper conesweet potato fries in a paper cone
+I love to put them in a homemade paper cone

 Final tip: